Next Start

-Farmers use a lot of different equipment on a regular basis, from vehicles that help with harvesting to instruments used for irrigation.
-All of these tools are necessary and need to be kept in good condition so tasks around the farm can be completed on time.
+From vehicles that help with harvesting to equipment used for irrigation, these machines are necessary and need to be kept in good condition so tasks around the farm can be completed on time.

 While they possess many of the same skills as automotive or diesel mechanics, agricultural mechanics must have a specialized set of skills to work on the types of equipment commonly used on a farm.
-These may include:
+These include:

-• Tractors & their various attachments
+• Tractors and their various attachments

 • Plows